 In Tom’s mind “feeling” is a synonym of “thinking”, he(who is an engineer) lives and breathes in his head, the rest of the body underneath merely serves as a pedestal for his head!
 Tom is not alone.
-When I first came for my coach training I had hard time with these “feeling’ questions.
+When I first came for my coach training I had a hard time with these “feeling’ questions.
 I didn’t know much about it other than, feeling good or bad.
 Then when I got it, I was either ashamed or afraid to acknowledge and share it.
 That was the beginning of my conscious exploration of this powerful world of feelings.

-These days psychology researchers are telling that adding emotional awareness with our logical thinking dramatically improves our effectiveness both in personal and professional front.
-I recently came across this article in the Forbes magazine, emphasizing the same.
+These days psychology researchers are telling us that adding emotional awareness with our logical thinking dramatically improves our effectiveness both in personal and professional front.
+I recently came across this article in Forbes magazine, emphasizing the same.